-Animal Health Guidelines to obtain an Import Permit:
+Animals/Pets Health Guidelines to Acquire an Importation Permit

 - The animal must be examined by a licensed and accredited Veterinary authority in the exporting country, and a certificate issued indicating the health status of the animal.

 - The animal must be free from internal and external parasites.

 - The animal must be tested and treated for Heart Worms and certified Heart Worm free for export.

 - The health records indicating the Immunization Status of the animal must be provided with a current DHLPP+ C Immunization Record or any other endemic diseases of importance.

 - Dogs and cats coming from all Countries must be immunized with an approved Rabies Vaccine by an official veterinarian stating type, serial number, date of expiration and date of administration, at least 30 days and not more than one(1) year prior to exportation of animal.